informalsystems/partnership-heliax/2023/Q1/artifacts/PoS-pseudocode/PoS-model-redelegation.md

 2. Then it checks that the redelegation is not a chain redelegation, in which case it prevents it by returning.
    - The design does not track chain redelegation precisely.
    - Instead approximates it by preventing a validator to redelegate tokens belonging to a delegator if it has recently received a redelegation of tokens belonging to the same delegator.
-   - The `inconming_redelegations` variable is used to implement this mechanism.
+   - The `incoming_redelegations` variable is used to implement this mechanism.
 3. The function computes the total amount of tokens that the delegator has bonded at the source validator (`bonded_tokens`).
 4. It unbonds `bonded_tokens` from the source validator indicating that it is a redelegation by calling `unbond` with the delegator's address.
 5. It creates the bond at the destination validator.